ThangEthan/reaktor-web/README.md

 2. On start up startup.sh will be executed. startup.sh will write the passed API_URL environment variable into env.js.
 If API_URL is not set, image will not be able to run.

 ### Hosting
-Application is hosted by EB or ESK.
+Application is hosted in AWS using Elastic Beanstalk or Elastic Kubernetes Services.

 For EB run:
 ```bash